new-guy/screeps-os/REFACTOR.md

 ### Functionality to change
 - Are the storage support bootstrappers useful?
+- Should we use a container before storage?
 - Do we differentiate between secondary and primary too much?
 Should we instead just be treating them the same in the code more?
     - Probably should minimize the differentiation in general to help simplify things
         - We reference the word "secondaary" 154 times :|